lisperin/lisperin.github.io/cv.md

 ## Summary

-I am a software developer with over 12 years of work experience -- ranging from a junior developer to managing a large team of developers.
-I have worked on various technology platforms including Common Lisp, Javascript (both frontend and node.js), Objective-C (iOS development), C and Java.
-In addition, I have spent a significant amount of my time hiring and scaling up technology teams from the ground up.
+With over 12 years of experience -- ranging from junior developer to managing a large technology team -- I bring a diverse set of skills to the table.
+I can help bootstrap new projects, grow and mentor a team of developers, or help in managing large projects.

+I have worked on various technology platforms including Common Lisp, Javascript (both frontend and node.js), Objective-C (iOS), C and Java.
+In addition, I have spent a significant amount of my time hiring for and scaling up technology teams.

 ## Work History